cloud-annotations/iris/README.md

 # Cloud Annotations Client
-This is the setup and usage information for a development and production environment for the Cloud Annotations tool.
+This is the setup and usage information for a local development environment for the Cloud Annotations tool.

 ## Project setup
 `git clone` the repo and `cd` into it by running the following command: